akosgarai/go_opengl_playground/examples/14-real-time-editor/README.md

 # Real time editor

 This application is a kind of material editor.
 It displays a material sphere and a form, where i can set the parameters of the material.
 The UI items will be implemented in the engine later.
+With the buttons you can navigate to the form screens.
+On the form screens, with the sliders you can change the material components of the sphere.
+There is a directional light source attached to the screen, so that you can see, how the material changes when you update the color components.
+The key `s` hides / displays the menu panel.

 How to run the application (if you are in the main directory):